AgnostiqHQ/covalent/doc/source/getting_started/quickstart/advanced/svm_classification/index.rst

     :width: 1000
     :align: center

-From this simple illustration it should be apparent that we can easily scale up this workflow by simply adding more parameter values to the grid (potentially to even thousands of values).
+From this simple illustration it should be apparent that we can easily scale up this workflow by simply adding more parameter values to the grid (potentially to thousands of values).

 The result object of the workflow is the following